Kyax3D/ADS-B-Viewer/README.md

 ├── 📝 README.md               # Documentation and system guide
 └── 🖼️ screenshot.png          # UI display image
 ⚙️ Configuration & Deployment
+#please do not refer to this after version 1.5 since config files wont be needed
 Step 1: Create Your Private Config
 The repository blocks config.json via .gitignore to protect coordinates.
 Create your local config by copying the example template: